Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 Takamaka provides an implementation of lists with the storage class `io.takamaka.code.util.StorageLinkedList<E>`.
-Its instances are storage objects and can consequently be held in fields of storage classes and can be stored in a @Type node, *as long as only storage objects are added to the list*.
+Its instances are storage objects and can consequently be held in fields of storage classes and can be stored in a Hotmoka node, *as long as only storage objects are added to the list*.
 Takamaka lists provide constant-time access and addition to both ends of a list.
 We refer to the JavaDoc of `StorageLinkedList<E>` for a full description of its methods.